This page is for banks and other financial institutions that need to create an ACH Return File.

 For this sample, add a column to the rightmost field - and enter return codes.

 Note: Enter the 'R' plus a leading digit if applicable.
-For example, for Insufficient Funds, enter R01 as below.
+For example, for Insufficient Funds, enter R01 as below (column AH or newer versions enter in column AI).

 Save the file as an Excel file.